 GFI is not a reNEW Jersey Stronger or New Jersey Department of Community Affairs program.
-GFI awards are determined after the RREM Program's grant award calculation has been finalized and are considered personally-obtained funds.
+GFI grants are determined after the RREM Program's grant award calculation has been finalized and are considered personally-obtained funds.
 GFI will continue to make grants to help eligible homeowners until all funding has been committed.

 - Applicants must have been approved for RREM funding and have signed a RREM Grant Agreement.

-- Applicants must reside in one of the following counties in New Jersey: Bergen, Hudson, Essex, Union, Middlesex, Monmouth, Ocean, Atlantic or Cape May.
+- Applicants must reside in one of the following counties in New Jersey: Bergen, Hudson, Essex, Union, Middlesex, Monmouth, Ocean, Atlantic, or Cape May.

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 For more information, please visit www.RedCross.org or visit us on Twitter at @RedCross.

 New Jersey Community Capital (NJCC) is a nonprofit community development financial institution that provides innovative financing and technical assistance to support sustainable community development ventures.
 Since being founded in 1987, NJCC has invested over $482 million to support families and communities in need, resulting in the creation or preservation of over 7,200 housing units, 6,600 early care spaces, 9,000 education slots, and 4,200 jobs across New Jersey.
-For more information about our programs www.NewJerseyCommunityCapital.org.
+For more information about our programs visit www.NewJerseyCommunityCapital.org.